Fed Raises Rates Despite Trump Attacks, Stocks Tank

 Despite enormous pressure from President Trump, the U.S. Federal Reserve announced Wednesday it is increasing interest rates by a quarter point.

 The Fed said in a statement it is raising the key borrowing rate to a range of 2.25 percent to 2.50 percent — the highest level in a decade, when the economy was in the early stages of the financial crisis and the beginning of the Great Recession.
-The Dow plummeted by 400 points after the Fed announcement, after being up nearly 300 points earlier.
+The Dow ended the day down 352 points, or 1.5 percent, after the Fed announcement.
+The index was up nearly 300 points earlier.

 The decision stands to affect rates on all kinds of borrowing, from home mortgages to credit cards.
 Over the past year, the 30-year mortgage rate has climbed from 3.95 percent to a peak of nearly 5 percent in November — a seven-year high.
 It has since dropped to 4.63 percent.